 The California Consumer Privacy Act (CCPA) is expected to significantly strengthen data collection and privacy in the USA when it goes into effect on January 1, 2020.
-The law, which was created directly in response to the Cambridge Analytica-Facebook data hijacking scandal, is similar to the European Union’s General Data Privacy Regulation (GDPR).
+The law, which was created directly in response to the Cambridge Analytica-Facebook data hijacking scandal, is a far-reaching data privacy regulation like the European Union’s General Data Privacy Regulation (GDPR).
 In fact, some are saying that CCPA is the American version of GDPR.

 Nevertheless, significant differences exist between the two data privacy regulations.
 How do they compare?
 Here are a few insights.